socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 ##### Notes on the entity data object
 There are a couple of critical items to watch out for when building the entityData object:
 * **Data Elements** - Each entity **must** include the required elements listed in the [vendor folder](https://tylertech.sharepoint.com/sites/Client/DI/AOIC/Program%201%20%203%20Prepare%20Solution/Forms/AllItems.aspx?RootFolder=%2Fsites%2FClient%2FDI%2FAOIC%2FProgram%201%20%203%20Prepare%20Solution%2FVendor%20docs%2FData%20Elements%20%2D%20ALL&FolderCTID=0x012000E4E5E251D4298743B4D89B00DBBF4D85&View=%7B0F3FBEB1%2DB9A9%2D4E2E%2D957E%2D9E4144F8F6F9%7D), in the format specified.
-Failure to include these elements, or to format them in the right way could result in certification failure
+Failure to include these elements, or to format them in the right way could result in certification failure.
 * **RecordID** - The RecordID is used to allow the vendor the maintain (modify, update, delete) the data after it's been submitted.
 This is a unique identifier for the object in the local source system.
 Each object **must** have a unique RecordID.